 Units of measurement

-µg/l microgram(s) per liter.
+µg/l microgram per liter.
 Corresponds to parts per billion

-µg/kg microgram(s) per kilogram.
+µg/kg microgram per kilogram.
 Corresponds to parts per billion by mass

-mg/kg milligram(s) per kilogram.
+mg/kg milligram per kilogram.
 Corresponds to parts per million by mass

 I. Introduction

 A. Scope

+0. This document supersedes the Technical guidelines for the environmentally sound management of wastes consisting of, containing or contaminated with hexachlorobutadiene of May 2017.

 The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with hexachlorobutadiene (HCBD), pursuant to several decisions adopted by the bodies of two multilateral environmental agreements on chemicals and wastes.

-HCBD was listed in Annex A (elimination) to the Stockholm Convention in 2015, through an amendment that entered into force in 15 December 2016.
-The current guidelines also address unintentionally produced HCBD.
-It should be noted that unintentionally produced HCBD, however, is currently not subject to the Stockholm Convention provisions.
+HCBD was listed in Annex A (elimination) to the Stockholm Convention in 2015, through an amendment that entered into force on 15 December 2016.

+2bis.
+Unintentionally produced HCBD listed in Annex C to the Stockholm Convention (unintentional production) are not covered by the present technical guidelines.
+They are covered instead by the Technical guidelines on the environmentally sound management of wastes containing or contaminated with unintentionally produced polychlorinated dibenzo-p-dioxins, polychlorinated dibenzofurans, hexachlorobenzene, polychlorinated biphenyls, pentachlorobenzene, polychlorinated naphthalenes or hexachlorobutadiene (Unintentional POPs technical guidelines) (UNEP, XXX).

-The present technical guidelines should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants)” (UNEP, 2017a) (hereinafter referred to as “General technical guidelines”).
+The present technical guidelines should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants)” (UNEP, 2017a, to be updated) (hereinafter referred to as “General technical guidelines”).
 The General technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with persistent organic pollutants (POPs).

 In addition, the use of HCBD as a pesticide is addressed in more detail in the Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with the pesticides aldrin, alpha hexachlorocyclohexane, beta hexachlorocyclohexane, chlordane, chlordecone, dieldrin, endrin, heptachlor, hexachlorobenzene, hexachlorobutadiene, lindane, mirex, pentachlorobenzene, pentachlorophenol and its salts, perfluorooctane sulfonic acid, technical endosulfan and its related isomers or toxaphene or with hexachlorobenzene as an industrial chemical (UNEP, 2017b).